DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

   ...
 ```

 To define some custom behavior for dropping an image into our app, we need to first pass `false` to the `dragover` and `dragend` events.
 The `drop` event is what we want to hook into, and for now we are simply logging out the details of the images we drop.
-That's right--we can see the same dev tools that would would in Chrome.
+That's right--we can see the same dev tools that we would in Chrome.
 If you're on a Mac, just do `Option + Command + I` to open them up.

-Note that to get ahold of the event information for the drop, we pass `$event`, just like we would in Angular 1.x.
+Note that to get hold of the event information for the drop, we pass `$event`, just like we would in Angular 1.x.

 ![image-size-calculator app angular2 electron](https://cdn.auth0.com/blog/angular2-electron/angular2-electron-2.png)

-So how are we getting this information exactly?
+So how are we getting this information, exactly?
 Electron provides an abstraction around native files so that we can use the HTML5 file API.
 With this, we get the path to the file on the filesystem.
-This is useful in our case because we can link to our images and show them in our app.
+This is useful in our case, because we can link to our images and show them in our app.
 Let's set that up now.

 ## Displaying the Images